butschster/LaravelMetaTags/README.md

 php artisan meta-tags:install
 ```

-This command will install MetaTagsServiceProvider and will publish config `config/meta_tags.php`
+This command will install MetaTagsServiceProvider and will publish config `config/meta_tags.php`.
+In this config you can specify default title, keywords, description and other meta tags and it will be put into your HTML.

 After running this command, verify that the `App\Providers\MetaTagsServiceProvider` was added to the providers array in your app `config/app.php` configuration file.
 If it wasn't, you should add it manually.
 Of course, if your application  does not use the App namespace, you should update the provider class name as needed.

 That's it!
 Next, you may navigate to the `App\Providers\MetaTagsServiceProvider` and configure default settings.

 ## Usage